-We all ride for different reasons but one of the reasons I love to ride is to leave the world behind, not have to check emails or answer text messages and enjoy some me time on the bike.
+We all ride for different reasons, but I love to ride to leave the world behind, not have to check emails or answer text messages and enjoy some me-time on the bike.

 I don’t want to have my head down staring at my bike computer like a pro on a Tour stage.
-I don’t want to be riding to numbers.
+I don’t enjoy to be riding to numbers.

-My life is full of words, numbers, technology and rules.
-A bike ride is my time to leave all that behind and just spend time in the great outdoors.
+My life is full of words, numbers, technology, and rules.
+A bike ride is my time to leave all that behind and spend time in the great outdoors.

-I live in a very scenic part of the world and I love taking time out to slow down and enjoy that scenery.
+I live in a very scenic part of the world, and I love taking time to slow down and enjoy that scenery.

-A power meter is antithesis of that.
-It demands my attention like emails and text messages, takes my eye away from my surroundings and forces my mind to concentrate instead of relax.
+A power meter is the antithesis of that.
+It demands my attention, like emails and text messages take my eye away from my surroundings and force my mind to concentrate instead of relaxing.